jmartin432/adventure-world/README.md

 * Hopefully this is all clear.
 If you notice any bugs or have any questions please e-mail me at
     <a href="mailto:info@justinlmartin.com" target="_blank">info@justinlmartin.com</a>.

+* I did not make the ASCII art.

 ## Good Luck Brave Hero! ##